scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 cache=True option to save time, but with larger numbers of MPI ranks, we found that this sometimes caused a data race between the Numba caches written by each rank.
-To avoid this problem we considered using ahead of time (AOT) instead of JIT compiling but since this change was somewhat cumbersome, for now we removed the cache=True setting and will consider using AOT in the future.
+To avoid this problem we considered using ahead of time (AOT) instead of JIT compiling but since this change was somewhat awkward, for now we removed the cache=True setting and will consider using AOT in the future.

 Restructuring the code
 ----------------------

 Restructuring the code was the second major optimization strategy we used.
-In the three subsections that follow, we will descibe three types of restructuring efforts that we have completed or will soon complete.
+In the three subsections that follow, we will describe three types of restructuring efforts that we have completed or will soon complete.
 In the first restructure, we have altered the code to process smaller matrices at a time to reduce the performance hit we take in the scipy.linalg.eigh function.
-In the seccond restructure, we have changed the code to avoid calling an expensive function, numpy.polynomial.legendre.legval.
+In the second restructure, we have changed the code to avoid calling an expensive function, numpy.polynomial.legendre.legval.
 In the third restructure, which is currently in progress, we are changing the structure of parallelism to divide the problem